comp0160/comp0160.github.io/lab8.md

 * If so, how?
 * Can you think of a rationale for any effects you observe?

-Repeat this with and without cognitive load, using a backwards counting task or any other activity you can think of that will keep your brain busy and distracted.
-Does this make a difference to your perception of object weight?

 ## Task 2: Experiments

 **For this task you should work in pairs or small groups.**

-Similarly to week 6, you should try to devise one or more experiments to quantify some aspect(s) of the interactions between C/D ratio, sound stimuli and cognitive load.
+As last week, you should try to devise one or more experiments to quantify some aspect(s) of the interactions between C/D ratio and sound.

 As before you should consider: